Road trip activities for kids that are great for plane travel too! Great travel activities for kids ages 1-7!

-This book was written by our founder, Jean Van’t Hul and filled with fun drawing prompts for kids.
+This book was written by The Artful Parent founder, Jean Van’t Hul and filled with fun drawing prompts for kids.
 Great to slip into a backpack for pulling out at restaurants, etc.

 I hope these ideas are helpful and will spark new ideas for engaging with your own kids while traveling as a family.